paolostivanin/BashPWDManager/README.md

 ------------

 * bash   : v4.0 and above (may work with v3 but not tested)
-* zenity : message dialogs
+* yad	 : message dialogs
 * gpg    : encrypt/decrypt db
 * openssl: encrypt/decrypt db
+* wget   : download newest Bash PWD Manager version

 How it works
 ------------